-Those lanes even provide enough safety during the pitch-dark, silent Good Friday processions of Spanish traditions.
+Those lanes even provide enough safety during the pitch-dark, silent Good Friday processions of Spanish traditions, as the watchful eyes of the Spanish Guardia Civil police are never amiss.
 Then, only chains of the brotherhoods and friars disturb the peace without encountering any road surface obstacles.

 Behind Plaza de

 mouthwatering good.
-I crepe with excellent coffe sets you back Euro 4.
+A crepe with excellent coffee sets you back Euro 4.
 I

-had to try when I saw that and will be back there.
+had to try when I saw that and loved it.
+I will be back for sure.
 Another hot tip, just for a copa with live music after 5 p.m. follows below.